Manpasand Beverages Ltd leads losers in 'A' group

-Shankara Building Products Ltd, Gujarat Alkalies & Chemicals Ltd, Dewan Housing Finance Corporation Ltd and Emami Ltd are among the other losers in the BSE's 'A' group today, 28 May 2019.
+Nava Bharat Ventures Ltd, Gujarat Narmada Valley Fertilizers & Chemicals Ltd, Reliance Infrastructure Ltd and PC Jeweller Ltd are among the other losers in the BSE's 'A' group today, 30 May 2019.

-Shankara Building Products Ltd, Gujarat Alkalies & Chemicals Ltd, Dewan Housing Finance Corporation Ltd and Emami Ltd are among the other losers in the BSE's 'A' group today, 28 May 2019.
+Nava Bharat Ventures Ltd, Gujarat Narmada Valley Fertilizers & Chemicals Ltd, Reliance Infrastructure Ltd and PC Jeweller Ltd are among the other losers in the BSE's 'A' group today, 30 May 2019.

-Manpasand Beverages Ltd lost 20.00% to Rs 70.4 at 14:48 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 24343 shares were traded on the counter so far as against the average daily volumes of 62509 shares in the past one month.
+Manpasand Beverages Ltd tumbled 9.94% to Rs 57.1 at 14:49 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 21652 shares were traded on the counter so far as against the average daily volumes of 59708 shares in the past one month.

-Shankara Building Products Ltd crashed 4.55% to Rs 541.2.
-The stock was the second biggest loser in 'A' group.On the BSE, 21716 shares were traded on the counter so far as against the average daily volumes of 14843 shares in the past one month.
+Nava Bharat Ventures Ltd lost 8.04% to Rs 97.75.
+The stock was the second biggest loser in 'A' group.On the BSE, 64154 shares were traded on the counter so far as against the average daily volumes of 21911 shares in the past one month.

-Gujarat Alkalies & Chemicals Ltd tumbled 4.38% to Rs 557.4.
-The stock was the third biggest loser in 'A' group.On the BSE, 16288 shares were traded on the counter so far as against the average daily volumes of 9583 shares in the past one month.
+Gujarat Narmada Valley Fertilizers & Chemicals Ltd crashed 6.11% to Rs 289.5.
+The stock was the third biggest loser in 'A' group.On the BSE, 1.57 lakh shares were traded on the counter so far as against the average daily volumes of 53619 shares in the past one month.

-Dewan Housing Finance Corporation Ltd corrected 4.16% to Rs 114.1.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 35.19 lakh shares were traded on the counter so far as against the average daily volumes of 23.84 lakh shares in the past one month.
+Reliance Infrastructure Ltd plummeted 5.84% to Rs 103.25.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 15.85 lakh shares were traded on the counter so far as against the average daily volumes of 10.75 lakh shares in the past one month.

-Emami Ltd pared 3.97% to Rs 342.7.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 51382 shares were traded on the counter so far as against the average daily volumes of 16843 shares in the past one month.
+PC Jeweller Ltd corrected 5.79% to Rs 78.95.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 110.21 lakh shares were traded on the counter so far as against the average daily volumes of 30.26 lakh shares in the past one month.

 Powered by Capital Market - Live News